richardalbee/legopython/README.md

 <!-- ROADMAP -->
 ## Roadmap
+LegoPython is a passion project I update throughout my career as I come across new Python usecases.
+I welcome additional support on new features.

 - [ ] Confirm Support for Latest Python Version
 - [ ] Update CLI interface to a GUI